smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

 * rif40_sahsuland_dev_install.bat (see note 4.1 below before you run this script)
 * rif40_sahsuland_install.bat (see note 4.1 below before you run this script)

+An additional script is proved to build exverything and create an example study.
+This should be edited to set the test user variable, NEWUSER.
+Note that this user's password will be the username, so change it on a networked system:

+* rebuild_all.bat (see note 4.1 below before you run this script)

 **These scripts do NOT drop existing tables, the database must be rebuilt from scratch**.
 **You _must_ build sahusland_dev before sahusland**; as it loads the error messages.